heatherfeather-code/markdown-portfolio/index.markdown

 ## About me

-I completed my Honours Bachelor of Arts in _Art and Art History_ at both University of Toronto and Sheridan College co-currently.
+I completed my Honours Bachelor of Arts in _Art and Art History_ at the University of Toronto and Sheridan College co-currently.

 I focused on design for my art component of my degree, and I have since become interested in creating accessible designs, that are visually pleasing.